samuelssj123/shengjie.github.io/_pages/cv.md

 |College Students' View of Daochen |Daochen County, Guizhou Province |Cultural Tourism Poverty Alleviation <br>
 |[Excellence Camp]({{site.url}}/file/卓越训练营.pdf) in BNU |Beijing, Zhuhai |'Obsession for Excellence', aiming to cultivate excellent talents with comprehensive abilities

+<font color=Olive face="Times New Roman">My journey has been marked by a deep commitment to cultural preservation, community engagement, and inclusive education.
+Through various projects and leadership roles, I have consistently sought to bridge gaps and foster understanding across diverse communities. <br> <br>
+One of my significant endeavors involved working with the Baoan ethnic minority to preserve their cultural heritage, the Baoan waist knives.
+Facing modern regulations restricting their transport that threatened their existence, our team utilized e-commerce platforms and live streaming to boost sales and created cultural documentaries to enhance their reputation.
+This project underscored the importance of innovative solutions in cultural preservation. <br> <br>
+In Guizhou’s Daozhen County, our team leveraged the region’s unique tourism resources to promote economic development.
+By engaging in local activities and producing promotional videos, we garnered government support and highlighted the potential of cultural tourism in poverty alleviation.
+This experience demonstrated the power of media and community-driven initiatives in fostering economic growth. <br> <br>
+Additionally, my work with an autistic child revealed the profound impact of tailored educational approaches.
+By designing activities that allowed him to learn at his own pace, we demonstrated that with the right support, every child can achieve academic success.
+This taught me the value of empathy, patience, and subtle mentorship. <br> <br>
+Beyond these projects, I have actively participated as a volunteer in other activities that has equipped me with comprehensive skills and a drive for continuous improvement.
+They have enriched my understanding of cross-cultural dynamics and prepared me to contribute meaningfully to diverse academic and professional environments.  <br> <br> </font>

 ## <font face="Comic Sans MS">Skills & Interests: Diversified Learning and Purpose </font>

 |Skills | Description and Certification <br>